Our Staff

 Chief Executive

-Kath leads the team, managing operations, overseeing the science program and community engagement.
+Lauren leads the team, managing operations, overseeing the science program, and fostering community engagement.

 Dr. Katherine Moesby